Teradata/product-help/UseCases/ManufacturingDefects/README.md

 ### Walkthrough
 ***

-#### Step 1: Narrow down the root cause
+#### Step 1: Narrow down the root cause.

-We have done some preliminary analysis and run a report of all the VIN (vehicle identification numbers) of the cars that we have had to do a battery replacement under warranty:
+Do preliminary analysis and run a report of all vehicle identification numbers (VIN) of cars that needed a battery replacement under warranty:

 ```sql